Skip to main content

 geoengine delete

-Delete a worker or a specific version.
+Delete a worker or a specific local tag.

 FlagDescription